-Test your water prior to adding your fish.
+Test your water before adding your fish.
 You can do this with a conventional water tester available online or at aquarium stores.
-Your ammonia, nitrites and nitrates and chlorine should be as close to zero as possible.
-Your ph should match that of where your fish is coming from (so don’t forget to ask!)
+Your ammonia, nitrites and nitrates, and chlorine should be as close to zero as possible.
+Your ph should match where your fish is coming from (so don’t forget to ask!)

 Give Friendly Bacteria Time to Make Themselves at Home